xaxix/mk312-bt/README.md

 can be in the same cart), due to difference in "Different Design" setting.
 See below.

+- Base Material: Standard "FR4"
-- 2 Layer PCB and Dimensions should be detected when you upload the zip with the gerbers
+- Layers: "2" Layer (should be detected when you upload the zip with the gerbers)
+- Dimensions: (should be detected when you upload the zip with the gerbers)
 - Quantity: No requirement, choose whatever you like
+- Product Type: "Industrial/Consumer electronics"
+- Different Design
+   - Main Boards: "2"
+   - Front Panel: "1"
+- Delivery Format: "Single PCB"
-- Thickness: 1.6
+- Thickness: "1.6"
 - PCB Color:
    - Main Boards: No requirement, choose whatever you like
    - Front Panel: Black is recommended, but not required.
 Choose whatever you like otherwise.
+- Silkscreen: "White"
-- Surface finish: HASL
+- Surface finish: "LeadFree HASL" or "HASL(with lead)
 - Copper weight: 1oz
+- Via Covering: Tented (?)
+- Board Outline Tolerance: "+-0,2mm(Regular)"
+- Confirm Production file: "No"
+- Remove Order Number: "No"
+- Flying Probe Test: "Fully Test"
-- Gold fingers: No
+- Gold fingers: "No"
-- Material: Standard FR4
-- Panel by jlcpcb: No
-- Different Design
-   - Main Boards: 2
-   - Front Panel: 1
+- Castellated Holes: "No"
+- Edge Plating: "No"
-- Remarks:
+- PCB Remark:
    - Main Boards: V Score the Main Boards panel as indicated.
    - Front Panel: Place all Fab Markings (Serial Numbers/Date Codes) on the BOTTOM side of the front panel board.